Compare Cheap Travel Insurance

 OK To Travel Insurance Review: What You Need to Know

 As a medical-specialist travel insurance provider, OK To Travel will consider all medical conditions.
-It's quite easy to get a quote online, either from their website or from our trusted partner, Compare Cover.
+It's quite easy to get a quote online, either from their website or from our travel insurance partner, Compare Cover.
 As part of the quote process you’ll disclose your medical conditions and answer a series of multiple choice questions, such as past treatments, any upcoming, scheduled treatments and whether you had any hospital stays in the past year.
 You don’t need a doctor's certificate.

 All plans include perks such as End Supplier Financial Failure and Catastrophe, plus additional medical-related expenses such as cover for: